 Fish A Wire From the Basement Or Crawlspace

-Drilling a bunch of studs in a wall that is covered by drywall seems impossible at the least.
+Drilling a bunch of studs in a wall that is covered by drywall seems impossible.
 So why go to all of that trouble?
 Doesn't it just make good sense to run the wiring under the floor joists where access is easy and there is hardly anything in the way?
 But ho do you get the wiring from the basement or crawlspace area up through the wall on the floor above?
 That indeed is the burning question.

 02 of 06